hidayetzadeyusif-cell/true-links/README.md

 * All analysis is designed to be fast, readable, and non-intrusive.

 ## How it works (high-level)
-TrueLinks evaluates link using **multiple independent signals**, such as:
+TrueLinks evaluates links using **multiple independent signals**, such as:
 * protocol security (e.g. HTTP vs HTTPS)
 * URL structure and obfuscation
 * known shortening patterns
 * domain characteristics
 Each signal contributes to an overall risk score, which is shown alongside a human-readable explanation.
+The scoring system is heuristic-based and intentionally conservative.

 ## What TrueLinks does *not* do
 * It does **not** block links